 Maryland Code and Court Rules

 The Maryland Code is a compilation of the statutes currently in effect and is generally organized by subject (e.g., Criminal Law Article, Family Law Article).
-The Court of Appeals, the highest court in Maryland, exercising court rulemaking power.
+The Supreme Court of Maryland, the highest court in Maryland, exercising court rulemaking power.
 The current Code and Rules are available online through multiple sources.

 - Current Code and Rules from Westlaw (Video Tutorial to Search Rules)

 The publishers of the websites on this page make every effort to keep their sites updated in a timely fashion.
 However, the Library cannot warrant that these sites are current at the present time.
 Researchers should verify currentness with the website publisher and/or the original institutional author of the material.
 These online versions do not have annotations.
 Annotated versions of the current and superseded Maryland Code are available at the Library in print and through database subscriptions.

 Laws of Maryland